Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Miner Fees

 Each Transaction that is mined to the decentralized ledger like any bet or transfer involves a small fee that is going to the Node that mines this transaction.
 The usual transaction costs is not more than 1 satoshi per transaction.
 Always make sure to keep a tiny amount of WBTC or BTC in your wallet to cover these fees.

-## Funding your Bitcoin Betting Account

-### Bridge from Fairlay

-During the transition period funds can be easily bridged from Fairlay by sending a certain mBTC amount to the Fairlay user "bridge".
-You must indicate your Bitcoin Betting user id  in the reference field (and nothing else).
-So for example  15.
-Do not write "15" or 'user 15' or anything further or the transaction will fail.
-Test with small amounts first.
-The bridge is free of any charge.

-### Withdraw mBTC from Bitcoin Betting to Fairlay

-You can send mBTC back by making a transfer to user 1.
-Do not send mETH or mWBTC.
-You must reference your Fairlay user API ID in the reference field.
-Fairlay user id can be found in your Profile section.
-For example: 1016024.
-Do not write anything further.

-### Direct BTC Deposits:

-BTC Deposits to Bitcoin Betting are possibe via www.bitcoin-betting.com/deposit.
-If you choose WBTC as betting currency, all your funds are held in a smart contract.
-When you choose BTC, your funds will be stored in the Fairlay cold wallet.

-### Bridge from Ethereum

-It is encouraged to use WBTC as main currency for betting.
-To perform any deposit and withdrawal a small amount of Ether is required in your wallet.
-To obtain WBTC with BTC there are many possibilities:

-1. Bridge BTC to tBTC on https://dashboard.threshold.network/tBTC/mint.
-This will take around 1 hour.
-Then you can swap tBTC vs WBTC on curve.fi.
-Around 10 USD worth of ETH are probably required to make this transaction.
-2. Buy WBTC by depositing BTC on Binance.
-3. Use Thorswap

-Also ETH or BTC do exist on the platform and can be used for betting.
-More currencies can be created and minted by using the API.

-## Incentives to switch

-On Fairlay a fee bomb was implemented.
-Commissions for newly created markets will rise by 0.01% each two weeks.
-This is to incentivize a slow but steady transition to the new platform.

-## How to participate and connect

-Plase check https://github.com/Fairlay/Bitcoin-Betting  for details